karthiksec/ATTACH-RIFLE-WITH-PLAYER/README.md

-# EXP 5 Ammo Collection and Bullet Spawn System in Unreal Engine
+# EXP 5 Attach the rifle to the character in Unreal Engine

 ##  Aim
 To create an aiming system (attach and aim a rifle with a character) in Unreal Engine,you’re using a third-person character and a rifle skeletal mesh.